What you need to know

 - Memorial suspended the requirement for masks on all campuses on June 1.
 Similar to other public bodies, masks will continue to be strongly recommended in buildings.
 Please be respectful of others’ choices.
 You can voluntarily choose to post this sign in your office letting co-workers, students and visitors know your willingness to wear a mask.
 This is an added step toward a respectful workplace.

 - Memorial's procedure for vaccine requirement suspended on June 1 at 12:01 a.m. in alignment with the suspension of the NL Public Sector Policy.

-- Don’t come to campus if you’re sick and get tested if you have symptoms.
+- Don’t come to campus if you’re sick.

-- Check out MUNUp, a new online tools and resources hub to support student success.
+- Check out MUNUp, an online tools and resources hub to support student success.

 - A report on Memorial's response to the pandemic can be viewed here.